AFLplusplus/LibAFL/docs/src/baby_fuzzer.md

 let mut fuzzer = StdFuzzer::new(scheduler, (), ());
 ```

 Last but not least, we need an Executor that is the entity responsible to run our program under test.
-In this example, we want to run the harness function in process, and so we use the InProcessExecutor.
+In this example, we want to run the harness function in-process (without forking off a child, for example), and so we use the `InProcessExecutor`.

 ```rust,ignore
 // Create the executor for an in-process function